celineyuwono/notes/.stackedit-trash/Vagrant Test.md

 	- Therefore, storage is an external plugin to the cluster.
 - SCREENSHOT

-### More about PVs
+### How to c
-- Persistent volumes are not namespaced.
+- Persistent volumes are **not** namespaced.
 - There are local vs remote volumes.
 - Kubernetes Roles:
 	- Kubernetes Admin sets up and maintain cluster.
 	- Kubernetes User deploys application in cluster.
 - Kubernetes Administrator needs to configure actual storage.
 Example: Make sure nfs is there, configure cloud storage for PV to use, and then create PV components from storage backends.
 - Kubenetes Developer needs to configure a `kind: PersistentVolumeClaim (PVC)` YAML file to use the PV.
-Then in the kind: Pod YAML file, specify the PersistentVolumeClaim.
+Then in the kind: Pod YAML file, specify the `PersistentVolumeClaim`.
 So, only specified nodes have access to the PV.
 - PVC must exist in the same namespace as pod using claim.
 - Volume is mounted to pod, then mounted to containers.
 - Two local volume types: **ConfigMap** (maps url to IP) and **Secret** (base64 contain user credentials).
-Not created via PV or PVC, but own components and created and managed by Kubernetes itself.
+These are not created via PV or PVC, but are own components and created and managed by Kubernetes itself.
 - Create ConfigMap or Secret component and mount in Pod.

+### Storage Class (SC)
-<![if !supportLists]>o <![endif]>Storage Class: Provisions PV dynamically when PVC claims it.
-Created using YAML File (kind: StorageClass).
-Specify provisioner, example: provisioner: kubernetes.io/ws-ebs.
+- SC provisions PV dynamically when PVC claims it.
+Created using YAML File `kind: StorageClass`.
+Specify provisioner (ex: `provisioner: kubernetes.io/ws-ebs`).
 Kubernetes provides provisioners (internal) but external is also possible.
 Storage backend is specified here.
+- If we use Storage Class, this will be the flow:
+	1. Pod claims storage via PVC.
+	2. PVC requests SC.

-<![if !supportLists]>o <![endif]>If we use Storage Class, this will be the flow: Pod claims storage via PVC -> PVC requests SC -> SC will provision or create PV that meets the needs of the claim using provisioner from actual storage backend.
+	3. SC will provision or create PV that meets the needs of the claim using provisioner from actual storage backend.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3NzI3Mjc4Nyw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbMTkwNTIyNzMyNiw3MzA5OTgxMTZdfQ==
 -->